-A top-notch birding destination, freshwater Lake Baringo is also home to plenty of hippos and crocs, and has a refreshingly off-the-beaten-track feel.
+A top-notch birding destination, freshwater Lake Baringo is also home to plenty of hippos and crocs and has a refreshingly off-the-beaten-track feel.

-A contender for Kenya’s most underrated attraction, Kakamega Forest National Reserve protects the country’s largest stand of equatorial rainforest.
-It is easily explored on foot, and its diverse fauna possess strong affiliations to Central Africa.
+A contender for Kenya’s most underrated attraction, Kakamega Forest National Reserve protects the country’s largest stand of the equatorial rainforest.
+It’s easily explored on foot, and its diverse fauna possesses strong affiliations to Central Africa.

-The most straightforward way to explore the Masai Mara, Amboseli and to a lesser extent Lake Nakuru is on a fly-in safari combining one or all of these destinations with other national parks and reserves elsewhere in Kenya.
+The most straightforward way to explore the Masai Mara, Amboseli, and to a lesser extent, Lake Nakuru is on a fly-in safari combining one or all of these destinations with other national parks and reserves elsewhere in Kenya.

-It is also possible to drive into and between these reserves, a more affordable option that will entail a lot of time spent on dusty roads getting from A to B. Most other destinations within this region are less remote and quite easily reached by car or by using public transport.
+It’s also possible to drive into and between reserves, a more affordable option that will entail a lot of time spent on dusty roads getting from A to B. Most other destinations within this region are less remote and quite easily reached by car or by using public transport.